California governor launches campaign against likely recall

 The Democrat’s new fundraising arm could soon send a powerful message to his possible rivals: Under state rules, Newsom alone is allowed to raise money in unlimited amounts, while other candidates must adhere to contribution limits.

-It’s likely he will soon receive a flood of cash from his familiar Democratic constituency, including powerful public worker unions that spent millions of dollars helping install him in office in 2018.
+Newsom argued Monday that white supremacist and right-wing militia groups including the Proud Boys and the Three Percenters, are behind the effort.
+Democrats have cited Los Angeles Times reporting showing that one backer is involved with the Three Percenters and others have ties to the Proud Boys.

+“We’re just concerned about violence moving into the future as we move farther and farther away from the January insurrection and we put down our guard.
+We must remain vigilant about these groups and how serious they are,” Newsom said Monday night on MSNBC.
+“All you need is about a quarter of the people who supported Trump to just sign a petition and it appears they’ve done that.”

 Organizers of the recall say they have collected over 2 million petition signatures to place the election on the ballot – about 1.5 million are needed for it to qualify, though hundreds of thousands must still be validated by election officials.

-In a tweet, Newsom said, “I won’t be distracted by this partisan, Republican recall – but I will fight it.
-There is too much at stake.”

-Newsom has lined up support from state and national Democrats to defeat the campaign against him.
-The committee started the drive with an advertisement attacking the recall effort as a Republican power grab.

-New Jersey Democratic Sen. Cory Booker said in a statement released by the committee that Newsom’s leadership during the pandemic “kept Californians safe and helped them recover financially.”
+They said 38% of petition signatures have come from independents and Democrats, but people are not required to list their party affiliation on the form.

+Orrin Heatlie, a retired county sheriff’s sergeant who filed the recall petition, said Newsom is engaging in a “smear campaign” about the recall organizers because he can’t defend his record.

+“This recall is driven by the people of California.
+It encompasses the entire political spectrum,” he said, “all the way from the far liberal left to the alt-right.”

+Newsom’s committee launched with an advertisement attacking the recall as a partisan effort.
+Democrats including Massachusetts Sen. Elizabeth Warren, Vermont Sen. Bernie Sanders, Georgia Democrat Stacey Abrams and New Jersey Sen. Cory Booker lent their names to the effort.

-Defeating the recall “will be one of the most important priorities for Democrats this year,” Booker said.
+Defeating the recall “will be one of the most important priorities for Democrats this year,” Booker said in a statement.

-Democrats have depicted the recall effort as seeded with extremists.
-However, recall organizers say 38% of petition signatures have come from independents and Democrats.
-That could not be immediately verified.
+Lt.
+Gov. Eleni Kounalakis said Democrats must “reject the efforts of the Republican party to sow discord in our state and their longshot attempt to slip a Republican governor into the bluest state in the country.”

-Newsom for months sidestepped questions about the recall, but has more recently started to ramp up his political operation and strategy.
+Newsom for months sidestepped questions about the recall but has more recently started to ramp up his political operation and strategy.
 He’s been traveling the state holding events to highlight coronavirus vaccinations, while a string of supporters have started staging online news conferences in an attempt to turn public favor his way.

-The governor made his most direct comments to date on the recall last Friday in an interview with San Francisco’s KQED news radio station, depicting the effort as a challenge to his administration’s progressive policies and not a reaction to his leadership during the pandemic that has claimed over 55,000 lives in California.
+In a Friday interview with San Francisco’s KQED news radio station, Newsom depicted the effort as a challenge to his administration’s progressive policies and not a reaction to his leadership during the pandemic that has claimed over 55,000 lives in California.

 “It’s about immigration.
 It’s about our health care policies.
 It’s about our criminal justice reform.
 It’s about the diversity of the state.
-It’s about our clean air, clean water programs, meeting our environmental strategies,” he told KQED.
+It’s about our clean air, clean water programs, meeting our environmental strategies,” he said.

 Newsom received high praise for his aggressive approach to the coronavirus last spring, when he issued the nation’s first statewide stay-at-home order.

-But in more recent months, he has faced growing public anger over health orders that shuttered schools and businesses and a massive unemployment benefits fraud scandal.
+But in more recent months, he has faced growing public frustration over health orders that shuttered schools and businesses and a massive unemployment benefits fraud scandal.
 He also took a public drubbing for attending a birthday party with friends and lobbyists at the exclusive French Laundry restaurant, while telling residents to stay home for safety.

+Responding to Newsom’s campaign, the California Republican Party pointed to a slew of issues beyond the coronavirus.

+“The highest poverty rate in the nation, the largest number of homeless, some of the highest gas prices, unemployment checks going to death row inmates, and up to $31 billion in unemployment fraud,” the party tweeted at Newsom.
+“The recall is gaining momentum because of your failed leadership.”

-Two Republicans have announced their candidacies: Kevin Faulconer, the former Republican mayor of San Diego, and Republican businessman John Cox, who was defeated by Newsom in 2018.
+Two Republicans have announced their candidacies: Kevin Faulconer, the former Republican mayor of San Diego, and Republican businessman John Cox, who Newsom easily defeated in 2018.

 Another name being discussed in GOP circles is former President Donald Trump’s then-acting director of national intelligence, Richard Grenell, who has not responded to requests for comment on a possible candidacy.